-Tips For Providing Effective Progress Feedback
+Tips for Providing Effective Progress Feedback

 Evaluations assist management in prioritizing personnel for raises, promotions, or termination.
 Progress reviews can help employees refocus their workload and motivation based on their strengths and areas for growth.
 Making progress reviews tool employees can use to identify their strengths and flaws is essential.
 The following seven tips will assist you in creating an excellent evaluation:

-1. Maintain accurate records of each employee’s position. and Keep performance logs
+1. Maintain accurate records of each employee’s position and Keep performance logs

 When considering how to write a proper evaluation, personalize the review to the employee in question.
 This approach includes noting their position and comparing their performance to the company’s expectations.
 In addition, make regular notes regarding productivity, teamwork, and interpersonal skills in preparation for an employee performance review.
-Alternately, some employers request that team members write a self-evaluation summarizing the activities they accomplished and the results they achieved during the period in question.
+Alternatively, some employers request that team members write a self assessment summarizing the activities they accomplished and the results they achieved during the period in question.
 It is typically easier for an employee to remember precise work-related facts than a manager, especially one with several direct reports.
 In this approach, comparing your notes during the review can be beneficial.

 2. Consult other management and be direct